 Over the years, I have found that unfortunately, one of the best kept secrets among patients with diabetes is the Medicare Therapeutic Shoe Program.
 People with diabetes are instructed that they need to make sure they wear proper shoes.
 This is a program that makes this possible!
 Per Medicare guidelines, patients who qualify can receive one pair of shoes per calendar year, and three pair of accomodative inserts.
 Three pair of inserts are allowed because over time, they lose their ability to cushion the feet.
 By dispensing three pair, patients can change the inserts every 4 months, thus insuring that they always have proper cushioning and support in their shoes.
 While not every diabetic patients on Medicare qualify for this program, the truth is that many do qualify, and there are many who qualify who are not taking advantage of this program.

-For a shoe to qualify for the Medicare Therapeutic Shoe Program, it needs to meet certain criteria.
-These include:
+For a shoe to qualify for the Medicare Therapeutic Shoe Program, it needs to meet certain criteria including:

-Must have some form of closure (usually laces or a Velcro closure)
+- Must have some form of closure, usually Velcro or laces

 - Must be available in full and half sizes

 - Must be available in at least 3 widths.

 Many diabetic patients are concerned that the shoes will be big, heavy or unattractive to wear.
 This is simply not the case.
 The variety of shoes styles available means that it is extremely rare not to be able to find a pair of shoes that meets your need, both medically and aesthetically.
 On top of that, the shoes are designed to be comfortable!
 At Healthy Steps, we carry Dr. Comfort brand for diabetic shoes.